SystemsApproach/ops/intro.rst

   (with virtual networks).
 More broadly, orchestration encompasses all the management-related functions described in this book, which is to say, the terms “orchestrating” and “operationalizing” can be used as synonyms.

-Finally, if you are trying to map cloud terminology onto Telco terminology, an orchestrator is often equated with a cloudified OSS/BSS mechanism.
+  If you are trying to map cloud terminology onto Telco terminology, an orchestrator is often equated with a cloudified OSS/BSS mechanism, where the term *Service Orchestrator* is now being used for a mechanism that assembles a collection of *Virtual Network Functions (VNFs)* into an end-to-end-service chain.

   * **Playbook/Workflow:** A program or script that implements a multi-step orchestration process.
 (The term workflow is also used in a UX context to describe a multi-step operation that a user performs on a system using a GUI.)

-  * **Service Orchestrator:** A specific example of orchestration, commonly referring to a mechanism that assembled a collection of *Virtual Network Functions (VNFs)* into an end-to-end-service chain.

 * **Provisioning:** Adding capacity (either physical or virtual resources) to a system, usually in response to changes in workload,